-However, there are times when we need to know something by a date certain.
+However, sometimes we need to know something by a certain date.
 In some situations, we need to know how to ask nicely.
 Why does politeness matter, though, when we ask?

 A recent study from the University of Connecticut found that “. . being polite “. . . can make people more receptive to your ideas. ” Further, even “. . . the way a sentence is written becomes especially important . . . “.
 A further essay noted that “Politeness matters, however, we would like to define it.”